 - 1. To configure a Red Hat Virtualization-sourced inventory, select Red Hat Virtualization from the Source field. - 2.
-The Create Source window expands with additional fields.
-The Credential is required.
-Choose from an existing credential (for more information, refer to Credentials).
+The Create Source window expands with the required Credential field.
+Choose from an existing Credential.
+For more information, refer to Credentials. - 3.
+You can optionally specify the verbosity, host filter, enabled variable/value, and update options as described in the main procedure for adding a source.

-CREATE SOURCE 8
+CREATE SOURCE •

+DETAILS SCHEDULES

 NAME DESCRIPTION SOURCE

-Source from RH Virtualization Red Hat Virtualization 🔹
+Sourced from RH Virtualization Red Hat Virtualization 🔹

+SOURCE DETAILS

-CREDENTIAL VERBOSITY 🚱 UPDATE OPTIONS
+CREDENTIAL VERBOSITY Ø HOST FILTER 🕖

-Q RHV Credential 1 (INFO) • OVERWRITE OVERWRITE VARIABLES UPDATE ON LAUNCH OVERWRITE VARIABLES OVERWRITE VARIABLES OVERWRITE ON LAUNCH OVERWRITE ON LAUNCH
+Q RHV Credential 1 (INFO) •

+ENABLED VARIABLE 🕜 ENABLED VALUE 🚱 UPDATE OPTIONS

+OVERWRITE VARIABLES VIDENTIAL ON LAUNCH VIDENTIA

+1

-1 CANCEL AVE
+CANCEL SAVE

-Note: Starting in Ansible Tower 3.7, Red Hat Virtualization (ovirt) inventory source requests are secure by default.
-To change this default setting, set the key ovirt\insecure to true in source\variables, which is only available from the API details of the inventory source at the /api/v2/inventory\sources/N/ endpoint.
+Note: Red Hat Virtualization (ovirt) inventory source requests are secure by default.
+To change this default setting, set the key ovirt_insecure to true in source_variables, which is only available from the API details of the inventory source at the /api/v2/inventory_sources/N/ endpoint.